 Summer lows range from the mid-70s to lower 80s, with highs averaging between 102 degrees to 104.2.
-Winds are tame in Phoenix, with annual speeds averaging around 14.4 mph, unless you are in the middle of Monsoon.The Phoenix metro area regularly ranks among the nation’s top cities for the number of Four and Five Diamond restaurants and Four and Five Star resorts.
+Winds are tame in Phoenix, with annual speeds averaging around 14.4 mph. of course, this can change with a summer Monsoon.

-Phoenix Zip Code Map
+?️ Phoenix Zip Code Map

 Some may give you the name of a city or town, but some cities, such as Mesa, Az has 19 zip codes!
 That is a huge area to narrow down.
 However, ask for a zip code recommendation you have a narrower search!
 For a zip code map of the Phoenix metro area

+?
 Driving Directions to Phoenix, Az.

 When driving into Phoenix, there are a few highways you can take.
 If you are northeast of Phoenix, take Interstate 40 west to Flagstaff.
 From there, take Interstate 17 south to Phoenix.

 From northwest of the city, take Interstate 40, driving east to Flagstaff, then south on Interstate 17.
 If you are far enough west that you pass Highway 60 south, you can use it to reach south Phoenix.
 Take Highway 74 to reach northern Phoenix.